GabrieleSanetti/Easy-Sync-Shopify-Danea/README.md

 # EasySync Pro - Danea & Shopify

 EasySync Pro is a powerful, locally-hosted Electron desktop application designed to streamline the synchronization of inventory and dynamic pricing between Danea EasyFatt (or custom Excel exports) and Shopify.
-It acts as a robust middleware tool tailored for jewelry e-commerce, offering a built-in Dynamic Pricing Engine to automatically calculate variant prices based on real-time gold quotes, specific weights, and size rules.
+It acts as a robust middleware tool tailored for jewelry e-commerce, offering a built-in Dynamic Pricing Engine to automatically calculate variant prices based on real-time gold quotes (to insert manually), specific weights, and size rules.

 ## Key Features